Georg Hanstedt: Life

 Hanstedt was born in 1904 in Gelsenkirchen as the son of a police station master, Georg Hanstedt, and his wife Elisabeth, née Wahnes.
 After the Abitur passed at the secondary school in his home town, he studied violin (with Walther Davisson and Hans Bassermann), teaching theory and composition (with Max Ludwig) at the Leipzig Conservatory from 1923 to 1928.
 In addition, he was enrolled at the University of Leipzig in humanities subjects.
-He participated in the Gewandhaus concerts already during as a student.
+He had participated in the Gewandhaus concerts already as a student.

 In 1929, he became a member of the second violins of the Gewandhaus Orchestra, conducted by Bruno Walter.
 Following the emergency decree of Reich Chancellor Heinrich Brüning, he was dismissed in November 1931.
 From October 1934, he played in the Leipziger Sinfonie-Orchester conducted by Hans Weisbach.
 The same year, he was accepted by the Bayreuth Festival orchestra.
 In April 1937, he was reinstated in the Gewandhaus Orchestra, which was meanwhile conducted by Hermann Abendroth.
 He was drafted to the Wehrmacht in February 1943.
 Until his release in Fürstenwalde in August 1945, he was a prisoner of war in the Soviet Union.
 He then continued his activities in the Gewandhaus Orchestra with conductors Herbert Albert, Franz Konwitschny, Václav Neumann and Kurt Masur until 1971, eventually playing first violin.